Glorantha: RuneQuest

 In 2006, RuneQuest was licensed to Mongoose Publishing by Issaries.
 Their new edition of the rules, were not set in Glorantha, and required a further supplemement, Glorantha – The Second Age to play.
-Written by Robin Laws, it was set in the Second Age of Gloratha's history against the backdrop of The God Learner empire and the Empire of Wyrm's Friend.
+Written by Robin Laws, it was set in the Second Age of Gloratha's history against the backdrop of The God Learner empire and the Empire of Wyrm's Friends.
 In this edition, Mongoose produced 17 supplements and adventures based in Glorantha, alongside their generic fantasy background.

 A second edition Mongoose RuneQuest II was published in January 2010, but Mongoose Publishing's licence for Gloranthan material lapsed in May 2011.
 The RuneQuest II game system has been retitled "Legend", and contains no Gloranthan material.
 A new company, The Design Mechanism, was formed by the authors of RuneQuest II, and ownership of the Gloranthan supplements produced for the "RuneQuest II" line was transferred to them (PDF versions continued to be sold).
 There are close links between The Design Mechanism and Moon Design Publications, with The Design Mechanism founders writing material for both companies.
 Their new edition of the RuneQuest rules, RuneQuest: Sixth Edition, did not have a Gloranthan setting.

 In 2018 Chaosium published RuneQuest - Roleplaying in Glorantha.
 Wholly set in Glorantha, it advanced the in-game date to 1625, and focuses once again on Dragon Pass.
 Along with its two slipcase companions, it provides a complete overview of this region.
 Again the village of Apple Lane in the homeland of Sartar is used as a starting adventure setting, but updated to the year 1625.
 Two further supplements concentrate on specific areas within Dragon Pass.

 The World of Glorantha

-There are a variety of cultures in Glorantha that have strikingly different perceptions of their world, the magic that pervades it and the major events that have shaped it.

 The Glorantha website introduces Glorantha as follows:

 Glorantha is an action-packed world of adventure.
 Gods and Goddesses struggle here, with nations of people nothing but their pawns.
 The stormy barbarians with their brutal but honest Storm God struggle against the Lunar Empire, led by the imperial Sun God and devious Moon Goddess.

 Glorantha is an exciting world of heroes.
 Legends are being made by great individuals, many who are not even human beings.
 Some work with the deities, other heroes and heroines fight against them.

 Glorantha is colorful and full of magic.
 Supernatural animals are found, ranging from unicorns to seven types of merfolk and the Goddess of Lions.

 Glorantha is immense.
 If explored, it has different worlds and dimensions, whole realms where Gods, spirits and sorcerous powers come from.
 Unlike many fantasy settings, Glorantha emphasises religion, myth and belief to a level rarely seen in role-playing or fantasy fiction elsewhere.